The "Application Policies" certificate extension

 The certification authority service must then be restarted for the changes to take effect.

-Certificates issued from this moment on only contain the "Enhanced Key Usage" extension, but not the "Application Policies" extension.
+Certificates issued from this moment on only contain the "Extended Key Usage" extension, but not the "Application Policies" extension.

 Related links: